Yesterday I selected a jury in a Capital

 Some family members of the alleged victim along with C's very longtime

-girlfriend, who had long since cut ties with him upon the brining of the
+girlfriend, who had long since cut ties with him upon the bringing of

 their way out of the courtroom.
 The doors lightly 'swooshed' closed

-behind them, and the monster C was suppose to be was discarded in place
+behind them, and the monster C was supposed to be was discarded in place

 of the next case on the docket and left to ultimately vanish from the